Gh0sT2xx2/Gh0sT2xx2.github.io/_posts/2025-01-19-python-networkmonitor.md

             ip_address = "Unable to get IP address" return ip_address

 def get_process_name_by_port(port):
-    """
-    Get the process name associated with a given port.
-    Uses psutil.net_connections() to map ports to PIDs.
-    """
     try:
         for conn in psutil.net_connections(kind='inet'):
             if conn.laddr.port == port or (conn.raddr and conn.raddr.port == port):